 During our supplier audits we emphasise our own environmental standards and encourage our suppliers to recycle all materials wherever possible, reduce packaging and consolidate deliveries.

 SciQuip is using the very minimum new packaging and only if essential.
-SciQuip commit to using only materials that are fully recyclable and biodegradable.
+SciQuip commits to using only materials that are fully recyclable and biodegradable.

 WEEE - Waste Electrical and Electronic Equipment

-The WEEE directive which came into force fully in 1st July 2007 puts the responsibility for disposal of electrical equipment with the manufacturers of electrical and electronic equipment, and requires them to dispose of unwanted items in an environmentally-friendly manner.
+The WEEE directive which came into force fully on 1st July 2007 puts the responsibility for the disposal of electrical equipment with the manufacturers of electrical and electronic equipment and requires them to dispose of unwanted items in an environmentally-friendly manner.

 SciQuip is proud to confirm our membership to the Veolia Environmental Services WEEE Producer Compliance Scheme.
 With this, our key obligations are: